 Did you know?
 When a woman is her 30s, the body’s metabolism (the rate that helps you burn calories) begins to slow down.
-In in turn means that she turns 40, she needs about 6 percent fewer calories than when she was younger.
+In turn, means that she turns 40, she needs about 6 per cent fewer calories than when she was younger.
 This leaves little less room for that extra piece of pie those oily and carbohydrates filled French fries.

 Her is what I suggested to her ….

-Exercise– When you are over 40 and of you haven’t been fitness training then lifting any kind of weights or doing cardio in the gym might become a strenuous ….so here’s a solution …
+Exercise– When you are over 40 and if you haven’t been fitness training then lifting any kind of weights or doing cardio in the gym might become strenuous ….so here’s a solution …

 (3) Yoga Mudra: Yoga mudra in an entwined contemplative posture and cures constipation; exercises the intestines and has beneficial effects for asthmatics.
 It is a perfect asana for women who want to hang on to their beauty and youthfulness.
 It activates and exercises the lungs, cures loss of appetite, ulcer, indigestion and constipation.
 It also makes spine, waist, veins and muscles flexible, cures diabetes and reduces obesity